 There are two secrets that help keep that yellowing grime from staining your pillowcases once you’ve removed it.

 First, skip the fabric softeners and dryer sheets.
-These work by coating fabric with a very light layer of wax or grease, both of which attract and hold onto skin and hair oils.
-Add vinegar to your wash cycle and you won’t have a problem with static.
+These work by coating fabric with a light layer of wax or grease, which attracts and holds onto skin and hair oils.
+If you’ve been using them to fight static cling, try adding white vinegar to your rinse cycle instead.
+(Here are other reasons to use vinegar in your laundry.)

 Second, use an oxygenated bleach when washing your linens.
 Chlorine bleach doesn’t remove grease well and can cause the proteins in sweat and body oils to permanently bond with the fabric.
 Plus, adding bleach along with the recommended vinegar is dangerous.
 Oxygenated bleach turns into hydrogen peroxide in the wash, where it helps eliminate stains and whiten your pillowcases again.

 To keep your pillowcases from getting greasy, get in the habit of showering before bed or, at the very least, wash your face well so body oils don’t rub off on your pillow while you sleep.

 Another way to prevent grimy stains on your pillowcases is to wash your bedding every week.
 Follow a good bedroom cleaning routine that includes laundering your sheets and pillowcases.
 If you are very active or work outdoors, have allergies, or are just prone to oily hair, you should consider changing pillowcases every other day.